top of page

 Fitness culture

-In Poland, fitness is a big part of everyday life — people of all ages go for walks, run, or work out regularly, even in the middle of winter.
+In Poland, fitness is a fundamental pillar of daily life — people of all ages are out walking, running, or working out, even in the depths of winter.
 Coming from Turkey, this focus on physical activity felt like a positive culture shock, since it’s not as common there.
 In Poland, many companies offer benefits like the Multisport card to encourage an active lifestyle, while in Turkey, it’s more typical to receive a meal card.
-Since moving to Kraków, I’ve gotten into this rhythm too.
-I go to Saturn Fitness in my neighborhood, and it’s made a real difference in how I feel, especially during the winter months.
-I used to struggle more with low moods at that time of year, but staying active has really helped.
+Since moving to Kraków, I’ve adopted this mindset as well.
+I go to Saturn Fitness in my neighborhood, and it’s made a significant impact on my well-being especially during the winter months.
+I used to struggle more with seasonal blues at that time of year, but staying active has really helped.

 Изображение WhatsApp 2025-05-11 в 16.43_